Hawthorne High School (New Jersey): History

+By 1931, Hawthorne was incurring the cost of sending 400 students to Paterson Central High School and residents were considering that a high school in Hawthorne could serve students at a cost lower than the tuition being paid to the Paterson Public Schools and the cost of transporting students to and from Paterson.

+The high school building opened in September 1933, with Lemuel Johnson serving as the school's first principal.

 Awards, recognition and rankings

 The school was the 218th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 234th in the state of 328 schools in 2012, after being ranked 171st in 2010 out of 322 schools listed.
 The magazine ranked the school 148th in 2008 out of 316 schools.
 The school was ranked 157th in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 The school set the Guinness World Record in 2013 for most people popping bubble wrap and was the first to hold the record before it was surpassed the following year.

 Curriculum

-Starting in the 2013–14 school year, Hawthorne High School switched to a modified rotating drop schedule, making more opportunities for new classes.
+Starting in the 2012-2013 school year, Hawthorne High School switched to a modified rotating drop schedule, making more opportunities for new classes.
 The school will offer 19 honor classes along with 12 Advanced Placement classes and 25 new electives.
 For the 2017–18 school year, the high school added a second lunch to their drop schedule.
 The 2018–19 school year saw the addition of AP Computer Science.